vimisms/AzureSubscriptionCostVisualizer/README.md

 - An Azure subscription
 - An application registered in Azure active directory (we would need client ID and client secret while running)
 - Python and flask installed in local system or environment where solution is running
+- Make sure application has atleast 'Reader' permissions on subscription to read the cost data

 ## Getting Started - Running the application locally